File Sync

 -run-once true

-Set the minium local free space allowed as a percentage of the total
+Set the minimum local free space allowed as a percentage of the total

 -min-free-space-percent 5